Apr 02, 2024

 Train staff

-It’s important to give staff the opportunity to learn about wellbeing and how to help residents in better ways, which you can do by investing in our Wellbeing Bundles that are available through our Wellbeing & Activities Training for staff
+It’s important to give staff the opportunity to upskill and learn about wellbeing and how to help residents in better ways, which you can do by investing in our Wellbeing Bundles that are available through our Wellbeing & Activities Training for staff

 Change of culture